-Earth Day, Apil 22, 2017, is on Shabbat this year, and the following Shabbat is the DC climate march - two opportunities to focus on the Earth in your community's Shabbat prayers.
-You can download Earth prayers from neohasid.org, one based on Pope Francis's ecumenical prayer and one based on the kabbalistic prayer of P'ri Eitz Hadar, for this year and every year.
-Links to both prayers and more can be found on this page: http://neohasid.org/resources/earthprayers/
+This April 21 is the fiftieth Earth Day.
+You can download Earth prayers from neohasid.org, including one based on Pope Francis's ecumenical prayer and one based on the kabbalistic prayer of P'ri Eits Hadar, for that shabbat and every shabbat.
+Links to both prayers and more can be found on this page: http://neohasid.org/resources/earthprayers/.